Bramble1/Audio-steganography/README.md

 # Misc and future to do list

-1. Provide other ways of infecting the audio file, at the moment this prototype only does infection by least significant bit.(More infection methods will be added)
+**1.** Provide other ways of infecting the audio file, at the moment this prototype only does infection by least significant bit.(More infection methods will be added)
-2. Create some obsfucation techniques to better hide the secret message inside the audio file to avoid detection from forensic investigation.
+**2.** Create some obsfucation techniques to better hide the secret message inside the audio file to avoid detection from forensic investigation
-3. Ability to encrypt.
+**3.** Ability to encrypt.
-4. Annotate code
+**4.** Annotate code
-5. Add more error handling/checking/logging
+**5.** Add more error handling/checking/logging

-*Note.1: the Audiofile becomes unplayable if you replace every lsb of every byte, so message length is a factor.
+**Note.1**: the Audiofile becomes unplayable if you replace every lsb of every byte, so message length is a factor.
 So be careful how long your secret message is.
 I have not tested boundries but I've tested changing the lsb of every byte in the file, which destroys the soundfile.

-*Note.2: This is a very quick prototype, started and completed in a day, just as a proof of concept.
+**Note.2**: This is a very quick prototype, started and completed in a day, just as a proof of concept.
 Not much error checking has been added.
 I don't claim it's as efficient as it could be.
 Which will be improved upon in future updates.

-*Note.3: This has only been tested against .mp3 soundfiles.
+**Note.3**: This has only been tested against .mp3 soundfiles.

-*Note.4: Don't forget to put your secret message within " " (double quotes , especially if your secret message is more than one word and has special symbols)
+**Note.4**: Don't forget to put your secret message within " " (double quotes , especially if your secret message is more than one word and has special symbols)